-This standard was met in the initial application submitted on February 1, 2018 and maintains this rating for the amended application.
+This standard was met in the initial application submitted on February 1, 2018.

 The described extra- and co-curricular activities should support the school's educational plan.
 (P. 67)

 Prior references to the Perkins grant and CTE funds are deleted in the amended application to correctly reflect that as an elementary school the school would be ineligible for these funds.